While Asus is not the most well-known name in the PC world, they are fast becoming popular.

 Unless you’re looking for a gaming laptop, this should be up there at the top of your list.
 It includes some amazing specifications and will meet the needs of most, whether for business or personal use.

-Chromebooks are a different breed of laptops.
+Chromebooks are a different breed of laptop.
 Running on Google’s Chrome OS, they’re designed for use while connected to the internet.

 Most of the applications and documents on a Chromebook live in the cloud.